dotnet/docfx/docs/designs/conceptual-versioning.md

     To better illustrate scenarios, in below sections, we call URL without `{host}` and `{docset-base-path}` as the **SitePath** of the file.
 In our example, **SitePath** for `articles/v1.0/a.md` and `articles/v2.0/a.md` are the same: `articles/a`.

-    If in one round of build, different files with the same **SitePath** are included:
-    1. When the files do not have `monikerRange` option set, an error throws.
-    2. When the files have `monikerRange` option set, and *moniker list* for each file are mutually exclusive with others, these files are considered as different versions of the same **SitePath**, this is allowed.
-    3. When the *moniker list* for the files are not mutually exclusive with others, for example, `articles/v1.0/a.md` has monikers `v1.0, v2.0` while `articles/v2.0/a.md` has monikers `v2.0, v3.0`, **an error throws** as for version `v2.0`, the result is indeterministic.
+    If in one round of build, different files with the same **SitePath** are included, if there are two files without `monikerRange` or the intersection of any two files's *moniker list* is not empty, an error throws.
+For example, `articles/v1.0/a.md` has monikers `v1.0, v2.0` while `articles/v2.0/a.md` has monikers `v2.0, v3.0`, **an error throws** as for version `v2.0`, the result is indeterministic.

-4. `monikerDefinition` is an API, which provide the definition for moniker list, both *file* and *http(s)* URI schemas are supported.
+4. `monikerDefinitionUrl` is an API, which provide the definition for moniker list, both *file* and *http(s)* URI schemas are supported.
 The moniker definition defines the *moniker name*, *product name*, *order* and other metadata for moniker.

-    A better user experience sample:
+    A better user experience sample when using the new config:

     If there is a file `articles/folder1/a.md` with monikerRange `'netcore-1.0'`, and file `articles/folder2/b.md` with monikerRange `'netcore-2.0'`, and you have to add a file `c.md` with monikerRange `'netcore-1.0 || netcore-2.0'`.